 Mind control is how a few powerful people with knowledge you don't have can control what you will believe, what you will do, what you will say, how you spend your money, your career, your relationships, your freedom, your happiness, and all aspects of your life, - even down to your sexual practices and preferences.
-(WT, Dec 15, 2008, Article: 'Will You Hold Fast to Your Integrity?' par 10)
+(Watchtower magazine, Dec 15, 2008, Article: 'Will You Hold Fast to Your Integrity?' par 10)

 The good news is that mind control is very easy to spot once you know what to look for.